Skamaniak/TodoistChromeExtension/README.md

 4) Right-click at the plugin icon in the browser and select Options
 5) Fill in the Todoist API token and save the dialog

 Voila!
-Everything should be now ready.
+Everything should be ready now.

-Options dialog contains more options for configuration
+Options dialog contains more configuration
 <br/>
 ![](documentation/PlugginOptions.png "Plugin options")